deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 Next up, I'll be implementing the client to have all of this running entirely in the browser.
 I've put together a list of things I plan to work on over the coming weeks in a [GitHub project in the AirDropAnywhere repo](https://github.com/deanward81/AirDropAnywhere/projects/1).

+I'll likely be moving the project to use .NET 6 in the very near future.
+In my last post I [detailed a workaround](/posts/2021-05-airdrop-anywhere-part-3#AwdlSocketTransportFactory) for allowing Kestrel to accept connections on the `awdl0` interface by adjusting the listen socket's options.
+Thanks to [Sourabh Shirhatti](https://github.com/shirhatti) at Microsoft an [issue](https://github.com/dotnet/aspnetcore/issues/32794) was created in the ASP.NET Core repo and I was able to [add support](https://github.com/dotnet/aspnetcore/pull/32827) for customising the creation of Kestrel's listen sockets directly to ASP.NET - this eliminates the need for my workaround altogether 🎉!

-By the end of all this I intend to have an executable that can be run on any device supporting AWDL or OWL (Apple or Linux with an RFMON-supporting wifi interface) as a daemon providing AirDrop services to a home network (I suspect this wouldn't scale to anything larger than that 🤔).
-Additionally I'd like to have `AirDropAnywhere.Core` published as a NuGet package that would allow AirDrop to be consumed by things like GUI applications, allowing arbitrary files to be "dropped" to any application on any platform!
+The end goal of all of this is to publish an executable that can be run on any device supporting AWDL or OWL (Apple or Linux with an RFMON-supporting wireless interface) as a daemon providing AirDrop services to a home network (I suspect this wouldn't scale to anything larger than that 🤔).
+Additionally I'd like to have `AirDropAnywhere.Core` published as a NuGet package that would allow AirDrop to be consumed by things like GUI applications, potentially allowing arbitrary files to be "dropped" to any application on any (supported) platform!
+Stay tuned!